APK-Multi-Games/SkyLaboratory-Remade/README.md

-# SkyLaboratory-Remade
+# Sky Laboratory-Remade
-Remake of FTB Presents SkyFactory 3
+Based off of FTB Presents Sky Factory 3

 It's skyblock like then you will Love this.
 With High Tech mods with full automation as well as Magic which will make your enemies bones melt!
-Sky Laboratory Remade starts the player in the void with nothing but a tree and a *single* piece of dirt between you and certain death!
-This Modpack is a remake of FTB Presents SkyFactory 3 that has been updated to Minecraft 1.12.X and will be updated to 1.13.X if enough people enjoy this Modpack and upvote it.
-If your ready to get started just come and pick up your achievement book today and start your journey into Sky Factory Remade!
+Sky Factory Remade starts the player in the void with nothing but a tree and a single piece of dirt between you and certain death!
+This Modpack is based of FTB Presents Sky Factory 3 for minecraft 1.10.2 that has been updated to run Minecraft 1.12.X and will be updated to 1.13.X if enough people enjoy this Modpack and upvote it.
+If your ready to get started just come and pick up your achievement book today and start your journey into Sky Laboratory-Remade!

 #Installing this modpack in your Twitch app